 Supervised reading or research at the upper-division level.
 Permission of program director and completion and/or concurrent registration of 12 credits within the program required.
 Consult social work program for applicability towards major requirements.
 Not available to first-year students.

 This course is a study of sexual orientation and gender identity from the perspectives of science, religion, politics, sociology, psychology, literature and popular culture.
 The course also explores the impact of families and communities on the lives of gay, lesbian, bisexual, and transgender youth and adults.
 Social work practice with these minority populations will also be presented.
 Prerequisite: junior or senior status.
 A-F grading only.
 Fall.

 390 Ethics and Social Work Practice.
 (4)

-Study of ethical dilemmas in the daily practice of social work.
+This course presents ethical theory and professional ethics for use in the daily practice of social work.
 This course satisfies CORE 390 senior seminar for social work majors.
 Prerequisites: social work senior, concurrent enrollment in 397.
 Spring.

 396 Pre-Internship Laboratory.
 (1)